miralem-cebic/DistributedNotifications/README.md

 Build the project using the Aggregator Scheme names *Daemons-Aggregater* to keep it simple.

 The Result of the Build will be generated on your Dektop, by a build phases script in the Aggregator Scheme.

+After the Xcode build navigate to your Desktop.
+You will find a new directory, named *Daemon-Builds*.
+In this dir you can execute the *install.sh* script by `sudo /bin/sh install.sh`.

+It will automaticly install the Agents and run them up.

 ## DistributedNotifications
 Distributed Notifications using Core Foundation API: **CFNotificationCenterGetDistributedCenter**